-Laura Ellsworth is the Partner-in-Charge of Global Community Service Initiatives at the international law firm Jones Day, spearheading the firm's initiatives around the world.
-Laura has also litigated landmark commercial cases with her work repeatedly recognized in Best Lawyers in America, Chambers, and Super Lawyers, and she was named one of Pennsylvania's top female litigators by the Legal Intelligencer.
+Laura Ellsworth was Jones Day’s first Partner-in-Charge of Global Community Service Initiatives, spearheading the Firm’s rule of law initiatives around the world.
+In her litigation practice, she has handled landmark public nuisance cases, multijurisdictional product liability matters, the largest health care bankruptcy of its time, and nationwide qui tam cases.
+Laura’s commercial litigation work repeatedly has been recognized in Best Lawyers in America, Chambers, and Super Lawyers, and she was named one of Pennsylvania’s top female litigators by the Legal Intelligencer.
 She served on the Local Rules Advisory Committee for the United States District Court for the Western District of Pennsylvania and in 2013-2014 was co-chair of the Federal Judicial Selection Committee for the Western District of Pennsylvania.
 She served as Partner-in-Charge of the Pittsburgh Office from 2003 to 2015.